 Bryant further strengthened student-administration cooperation by developing and publishing standardized policies on how to access, create and schedule messages within AxisTV.

-Any student can submit a bulletin for display using a lab workstation paired with an authorized password provided by the appropriate Bryant advisor.
-A library of backgrounds and text editing tools allow students to express their creativity when designing communications.
-The AxisTV system holds the bulletin for approval by the department head, who then approves it or suggests changes.
+Any student can submit a message for display using a lab workstation paired with an authorized password provided by the appropriate Bryant advisor.
+A large library of backgrounds allows students to express their creativity when designing communications.
+The AxisTV system holds the message for review by the department head, who then approves it or suggests changes.
 “Even though the technology is virtually instantaneous, with approval policies it can take a couple of days to get messages up on the system, so we ask people to plan ahead,” said Acosta.

 Acosta and other Bryant administrators have been extremely pleased with the results – both expected and unexpected – from integrating AxisTV into campus life.
-An obvious advantage is the near real-time delivery ability of the system, accessed via the Web, for speedy communications.
+An obvious advantage is the realtime delivery capabilities of the system, accessed via the web, for speedy communications.
 “If there’s an emergency, everyone can be notified immediately,” stated Acosta.

-A favorite Bryant feature of AxisTV is its capacity to interface with CollegeNet’s R25 – a campus-wide class and event scheduling software used by Bryant.
-The two systems work together seamlessly to coordinate and communicate room scheduling and event schedule displays.
+A favorite Bryant feature of AxisTV is its capacity to interface with CollegeNet’s R25 app – a campus-wide class and event scheduling software used by Bryant.
+The two systems work together seamlessly to manage and display room and event schedules.

-Also popular is AxisTV’s capacity for video and audio input communications.
-Streaming video is pumped directly into the corridor displays and through the university’s cable TV system in classrooms and dorm rooms.
-AxisTV also allows for short audio clips attached to bulletins.
+Also popular is AxisTV’s range of flexible video features.
+Streaming video is pumped directly into corridor displays and through the university’s cable TV system in classrooms and dorm rooms.
+AxisTV also lets them attach short audio clips to messages to attract more attention.

 There have been some significant unexpected benefits of the digital signage integration at Bryant.
 Unauthorized advertisements from credit card companies and solicitors’ that used to clutter bulletin boards have been eliminated.
 Also, paper banners and their remnants often used to litter common areas.
 “It looked like a flea market,” said Acosta.
 “This new system is clean – it’s all digital so there’s no mess at all.”